 What is the Required Rate of Return?

-The required rate of return is one of the most fundamental concepts in investing that is used as the benchmark to determine the feasibility of an investment project.
-If the return of an investment is less than the required rate of return, the investment or project should be rejected.
+The required rate of return (RRR) is the benchmark used to determine the feasibility of an investment or project.
+If the return on an investment is less than the required rate of return, the investment or project should be rejected.
 Conversely, if the return on an investment exceeds its RRR, the investment or project should be undertaken.

-Despite the importance of the required rate of return, the financial measure still comes with a number of flaws.
-For example, the RRR does not account for several macroeconomic factors such as inflation, which is a sustained price increase of goods and services in the economy.
-Essentially, the sustained increases in prices result in the erosion of the value of money.
-Thus, the nominal required rate of return without considering the effects of inflation deliver potentially misleading conclusions on the viability of an investment project.
+Despite the importance of the required rate of return, this financial measure still comes with a flaw.
+The RRR is a nominal measure which does not take inflation into account.
+Inflation can be defined as a sustained increase in the general prices of goods and services in an economy that erodes the purchasing power of money.
+As a result, the nominal required rate of return, without considering the effects of inflation, may deliver a potentially misleading recommendation on the viability of an investment or project.

 The RRR adjusted for inflation (also commonly referred to as the inflation-adjusted RRR) is especially useful in establishing different nominal hurdle rates for investments or projects in different countries that face substantially different inflation rates.
 For example, think about a company that is considering investments in the United States and Turkey.
 If we know what the company’s inflation-adjusted RRR is, we can calculate country-specific nominal RRRs for the United States and Turkey.

 Formula for the RRR Adjusted for Inflation